Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Operationally noncontextual ontological model

 In complete generality, the probability $\probcond{\hv}{\prepproc}$ could depend on any detail of the preparation procedure $\prepproc$.
 This is not very satisfactory: we know from quantum mechanics that all possible measurement statistics are uniquely determined from the density matrix $\rho(\prepproc)$ associated to the preparation procedure $\prepproc$.

-The standard assumption of non-contextuality that would prevail here was introduced by Spekkens in \cite{Spekkens05}.
+The standard assumption of noncontextuality that would prevail here was introduced by Spekkens in~\cite{Spekkens05}.
 There, it is justified that any detail of the preparation procedure $\prepproc$ which is not reflected in the density matrix $\rho(\prepproc)$ is part of the context.
-The corresponding assumption of non-contextuality is that the non-contextual ontic state distribution only depends on the density matrix $\rho(\prepproc)$: thus, we make the replacement
+The corresponding assumption of noncontextuality is that the noncontextual ontic state distribution only depends on the density matrix $\rho(\prepproc)$: thus, we make the replacement

 For example, in the case of a mixed quantum state, the ontic state distribution associated with that quantum state does not depend on which ensemble decomposition the mixed state may have originated from.
 Another example is the case where a mixed state originated from the partial trace of a pure entangled state on a larger Hilbert space: the ontic state distribution does not distinguish among the different purifications.